emiruz/textextract/README.md

 ## What it's for

-If you're doing semantic analysis on crawled information and you need article content to feed into some other process like a semantic extractor, classifier, etc. Note however that whilst it preserves the rendering order of text it doesn't preserve white space.
+If you're doing semantic analysis on crawled information and you need article content to feed into some other process like a semantic extractor, classifier, etc. It preserves the rendering order of text but it doesn't preserve white space.

 ## How it works